d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/information-theory.md

 ### Properties

-As alluded in the beginning of this section, cross entropy :eqref:`eq_ce_def` can be used to define a loss function in the optimization problem.
+As alluded in the beginning of this section, cross-entropy :eqref:`eq_ce_def` can be used to define a loss function in the optimization problem.
 It turns out that the following are equivalent:

 1. Maximizing predictive probability of $Q$ for distribution $P$, (i.e., $E_{x
 \sim P} [\log (q(x))]$);
-1. Minimizing cross entropy $\mathrm{CE} (P, Q)$;
+1. Minimizing cross-entropy $\mathrm{CE} (P, Q)$;
 1. Minimizing the KL divergence $D_{\mathrm{KL}}(P\|Q)$.

-The definition of cross entropy indirectly proves the equivalent relationship between objective 2 and objective 3, as long as the entropy of true data $H(P)$ is constant.
+The definition of cross-entropy indirectly proves the equivalent relationship between objective 2 and objective 3, as long as the entropy of true data $H(P)$ is constant.

-### Cross Entropy as An Objective Function of Multi-class Classification
+### Cross-Entropy as An Objective Function of Multi-class Classification

-If we dive deep into the classification objective function with cross entropy loss $\mathrm{CE}$, we will find minimizing $\mathrm{CE}$ is equivalent to maximizing the log-likelihood function $L$.
+If we dive deep into the classification objective function with cross-entropy loss $\mathrm{CE}$, we will find minimizing $\mathrm{CE}$ is equivalent to maximizing the log-likelihood function $L$.

 To begin with, suppose that we are given a dataset with $n$ examples, and it can be classified into $k$-classes.
 For each data example $i$, we represent any $k$-class label $\mathbf{y}_i = (y_{i1}, \ldots, y_{ik})$ by *one-hot encoding*.
 To be specific, if the  example $i$ belongs to class $j$, then we set the $j$-th entry to $1$, and all other components to $0$, i.e.,